openaps/docs/Hardware/hardware.md

 <br>
 **WiFi Adapter**

-A minimalistic, unobrtusive WiFi USB adapter is recommended, to avoid damage to both the RPi2 and the adapter, since the RPi2 is being transported everywhere with the patient.
+A minimalistic, unobtrusive WiFi USB adapter is recommended.
+The low-profile helps to avoid damage to both the RPi2 and the adapter as the RPi2 will be transported everywhere with the patient.

 [Buffalo AirStation N150 Wireless USB Adapter](http://www.amazon.com/BUFFALO-AirStation-N150-Wireless-Adapter/dp/B003ZM17RA/ref=sr_1_1?ie=UTF8&qid=1434523524&sr=8-1&keywords=airstation+n150)